Helmholtz-AI-Energy/Hackasaurus-Rex/README.md

 To run the prediction:

 1. Adjust the config file `configs/detr_prot_predict.yml` and update the `data_root` to point to your data directory.
+2. Once the config is updated, check to make sure that the data location is included in the `TOMOUNT` list of paths in `scripts/launch_job.sbatch`.
+   The `TOMOUNT` variable is composed of paths which WHICH ARE SEPERATED BY COMMAS!
-2. Run `scripts/predict.sh` to initialize the container and run the testing.
+3. Run `scripts/predict.sh` to initialize the container and run the testing.
 The logs should end up in `/hkfs/work/workspace/scratch/ih5525-E2/slurm_logs`.

 ## Installation